 Alternative 3 affects only the recreational sector.
-If a reduction is necessary, the recreational ACL in the following fishing year will be reduced by the amount of the recreational overage only if: Sub-alt 3a.
+The recreational ACL in the following fishing year will be reduced by the amount of a recreational overage only if: Sub-alt 3a.
 The species is overfished.
 Sub-alt 3b.
 The total ACL is exceeded.
 Sub-alt 3c.
 The species is overfished AND the total ACL is exceeded.